-How to Wash Your Hair the Right Way
+How to Properly Wash Your Hair

 That said, finding the right frequency for you is a fine art of trial and error.
 Making it a daily ritual probably isn’t the best idea, but it really depends on what makes you comfortable and what’s best for your hair type.
-If you have curly or natural hair and are wondering how to wash curly hair as these types are usually dryer than other types, once a week will probably suffice, however, if you have fine hair, you may need to up the frequency of washing to help remove sebum that can weigh hair down.
+If you have curly or natural hair and are wondering how to wash curly hair as these types are usually dryer than others, once a week will probably suffice; however, if you have fine hair, you may need to up the frequency of washing to help remove sebum that can weigh hair down.
 You can also click here for a more in-depth discussion on natural hair washing.

-Playing it soft.
+Playing it soft

 The Perfect Products for You

 The right shampoo and conditioner for your hair type can make a world of difference to both your hair washing routine and the way it looks and feels afterwards.
-We know this can sometimes be a drawn out process of trial and error, but pay attention to the labels and pick products for the hair type you have, not the hair type you want.
+We know this can sometimes be a drawn-out process of trial and error, but pay attention to the labels and pick products for the hair type you have, not the hair type you want.

-Drying your hair.
+Drying your hair